 One of the tall trees in the Millennium Grove in Humboldt Redwoods.

 The long thin strip of redwoods in the Pepperwood area along the northern portion of the Avenue of the Giants contains a fair number of tall redwoods.
-This area is known as the Remnant Forest.

 This is a crown view of the same redwood.
 It towers above its neighbors and its top glows in late day sunlight while the other tops are in the dark.
-It is one of several redwoods over 350 feet in height that grow in the Remnant Forest.

 The Lost Man area is also often overlooked as a place for tall redwoods.
 This is mainly because the trees are on steep hillsides and there are few trails.

 The superlative trees in the Lost Man area are difficult to reach.
 There are a number of trees on the slopes above Lost Man Creek, Little Lost Man Creek, and Larry Dam Creek that exceed the magic 350 foot height number.

 This majestic redwood grows in the Lost Man area.

 Three very tall redwoods at southern end of Tall Trees Grove (each over 360 feet tall).